Physical Knot Classification Beyond Accuracy: A Benchmark and Diagnostic Study: Materials and Methods

-We trained all models for 20 epochs with AdamW \citep{loshchilov2019adamw} ($\text{lr}=10^{-4}$, weight decay $10^{-4}$) and cosine annealing.
-We used a simple training setup to keep comparisons controlled.
-Input images were resized to $224 \times 224$.
-The training augmentations include random horizontal flip, rotation ($\pm 15^{\circ}$), and color jitter (brightness=0.1, contrast=0.1).
-Batch size was set to 32.
-The best checkpoint by validation accuracy was selected for test evaluation.
+All models are trained for 20 epochs using the AdamW optimizer \citep{loshchilov2019adamw} with a learning rate of $10^{-4}$, weight decay of $10^{-4}$, cosine annealing schedule, input resolution $224 \times 224$, batch size 32, and standard data augmentation comprising horizontal flipping, $\pm 15^{\circ}$ rotation, and light color jitter.
+The checkpoint achieving the highest validation accuracy is selected for test evaluation.

-For Knots-10, the validation set shares the same distribution as the training set (both use loose/very-loose knots), while the test set consists of tightly dressed knots.
-This design intentionally evaluates generalization across tightness levels using a checkpoint selected under matched-distribution conditions.

-All Knots-10 experiments were conducted on NVIDIA A800 GPUs with PyTorch 2.1.
-Cross-dataset experiments (Supplementary Section~S10) used ResNet-50 at $448 \times 448$ resolution for 100 epochs with batch size 16.
-All main-paper results report the mean $\pm$ standard deviation across three random seeds (42, 123, 456) to ensure robustness; per-seed breakdowns are provided in Supplementary Table~\ref{tab:robustness}.
+All experiments are conducted in PyTorch 2.1 on NVIDIA A800 GPUs.
+Main-paper results report mean $\pm$ standard deviation across three random seeds (42, 123, 456); per-seed breakdowns are provided in Supplementary Table~S1.

-\textbf{Training fairness caveat.} The uniform protocol (20 epochs, $224 \times 224$, AdamW) was chosen to ensure a controlled comparison, but it may not be optimal for all architectures.
-TransFG was originally designed for $384 \times 384$ inputs and longer training schedules, and the progressive schedule of PMG may benefit from more epochs.
-Early experiments with $384 \times 384$ resolution for TransFG showed marginal gains ($<$0.5 pp) but doubled GPU memory, so the uniform resolution was retained for comparability.
-Our results therefore reflect a \emph{standardized-protocol} comparison, not each method's best possible performance.
-No class-balanced sampling was used either.
-With 10 classes and batch size 32, some classes may be absent from individual mini-batches, which can affect TACA centroid estimates (absent classes are skipped per batch; see Section~\ref{sec:topo_method}).